Truck Accidents Caused By Equipment Design And Failure

 Skilled Representation With A Wide Range Of Defect Cases

-At the Carter Law Offices, our Kansas City truck defect lawyers hold drivers, equipment manufacturers and distributors accountable for the harm caused.
+At the Carter Law Offices, located in Kansas City, our truck defect lawyers hold drivers, equipment manufacturers and distributors accountable for the harm caused.
 As experienced lawyers, we know that there are many different types of truck defects that cause serious accidents on Missouri and Kansas roads:

 - Defective tires: Defective tires can suddenly blow out, causing a truck to swerve uncontrollably all over the road.
 This is often caused by tread separation or by underinflation or overinflation of tires.